-Secure an Apostille from the Department of Foreign Affairs (DFA) once you’ve received your verified/authenticated employment contract from your employer.
+Secure an Apostille from the Department of Foreign Affairs (DFA) once you receive your employer’s verified/authenticated employment contract.

-This legal document is an affidavit you can easily get through a notary public.
+This legal document is an affidavit you can quickly get through a notary public.
 Here’s how:

 - Fill out the affidavit with the necessary information.
 In the body of the affidavit, state how you secured your overseas employment (e.g., through referral, LinkedIn, etc.).

-- Print your accomplished affidavit and bring it to the nearest notary public to have it notarized.
+- Print your accomplished affidavit and bring it to the nearest notary public to be notarized.

 - Canada – Labor Market Opinion (LMO) or Labor Market Impact Assessment (LMIA)

-Note: Canadian Letter and Employer’s Certificate of Registration from ECON (Province of Saskatchewan Executive Council) or Saskatchewan Immigration Nominee Program (SINP) are required from workers to Saskatchewan in lieu of the LMO.
+Note: Canadian Letter and Employer’s Certificate of Registration from ECON (Province of Saskatchewan Executive Council) or Saskatchewan Immigration Nominee Program (SINP) are required from workers to Saskatchewan instead of the LMO.